PrimaveraDeveloper/lithium/capabilities/configuration.md

 For more information see: [How to manage application settings externally using Azure AppConfiguration](../howto/howto-use-azure-appconfiguration.md).

-See how this can impact your solution: .

 ## Configuration in Generated Code

 The microservice will include a set of common configuration options and a set of configuration options for the dependencies it includes.
 This affects the generated code and the application startup.